Grantee Directory

 Grant amount: $300,000

-To increase the number of families who enroll in public benefits, such as food and nutrition assistance, housing supports, and income supports.
+To increase the number of families served by emergency food programs that enroll in benefits such as food and nutrition assistance, housing supports, income supports and health-care programs.

 Grant amount: $200,000